JohnLeather/LMS-SCORM/README.md

 <br/><br/>
 **<span style="color:red">Password Warning</span>**

-The above default passwords are weak and should be changed as soon as possible. **Before you do this, please read up Password salt below**.
+The above default passwords are weak and should be changed as soon as possible. **Before you do this, please setup the Password salt first**.

 Login as each admin or super admin and change the password via the admin menu.
 For students, you can edit their password via the Add / Edit User menu option and click on their name.
 <br/><br/>